mshadianto/minecraft-server/README.md

 ## 🌟 Credits

-Made with ⚡ by Claude
+Made with ⚡ by MS Hadianto & Syaakila
 Powered by Vercel

 ---